 - Luggage storage is mandatory for items such as bags, backpacks, strollers or trolleys, umbrellas, selfie sticks, or other items whose danger or size is assessed by the security staff.

-- It is also forbidden to enter the Museum with food, drinks (including water), and animals (with the exception of guide dogs).
+- It is also forbidden to enter the Museum with food, drinks (including water), animals (with the exception of guide dogs), and cameras.